Pay for your ParentData subscription with FSA/HSA funds. Select 'Flex Pay' at checkout!

 Emily Oster

-I am a second-time mom to a beautiful eight-week-old baby.
-A few days ago, I took her to a doctor’s appointment and nursed her in the carrier while waiting, which I often do and did with her older sister.
+A few days ago, I took my eight-week-old baby to a doctor’s appointment and nursed her in the carrier while waiting.
 I took my hand off her for two seconds to prepare a bottle, and in the most horrifying moment of my life, she fell sideways out of the carrier and hit the hardwood floor with a sickening thud that I will never get over.
-I didn’t see her fall due to my mask being in the way, only felt her weight shift suddenly and then saw her on the floor.
 I immediately scooped her up and screamed for help, she cried right away, and I was able to console and nurse her within a few minutes.
 She had a large bump on the side of her head but miraculously suffered no skull fracture or broken bones (confirmed by pediatrician and x-rays) and seemingly no neurological effects (pediatrician did not think a CT scan was warranted and wanted to avoid radiation exposure).
-In the days since, she seemed a bit fussy (probably due to some pain), but the swelling was gone in a day.
+In the days since, she seemed a bit fussy, but the swelling was gone in a day.

 Besides reliving this nightmare every few minutes and anticipating never forgiving myself for it, what potential impact does a fall like this have on a child?
-Everyone I’ve told (very few people, due to shame and disbelief) assures me that babies are resilient, but I can’t help but think there will be consequences.
+Everyone I’ve told assures me that babies are resilient, but I can’t help but think there will be consequences.
 I am so sick over this and looking for any information you have.

 —Terrified Mama

 First: please, please forgive yourself.
-I know — from a similar personal experience — that it is very, very hard to do that.
-But please know that this could happen to absolutely anyone (and I hope the comments will tell you how much that is true), and in no way does it speak to your love for your child or your fitness as a parent.
+I know, from a similar personal experience, that it is very hard to do that.
+But please know that this could happen to absolutely anyone, and in no way does it speak to your love for your child or your fitness as a parent.

 This is even more the case with the situation you describe.
 The fact that there was no loss of consciousness, that she nursed quickly after, that she had no skull fracture — these are all really good signs.
 When evaluating infants in this case, that’s what your doctor would be looking for, and the low risk is why they didn’t push for a CT scan.